Information, tips and advice for journalists travelling to Singapore for work.

 For an insight into local media arrangements, see the second volume of Lee Kuan Yew’s highly informative autobiography From Third World to First, pp 212 – 225. ”Freedom of press, freedom of the news media, must be subordinated to over-riding needs of Singapore, and the primacy of purpose of an elective government,” Lee wrote, quoting a speech he gave in 1971.
 Not much has changed.

 The rigorous domestic controls have earned Singapore a scathing mention in global media surveys, which routinely note that it ranks very poorly in terms of the media’s freedom to operate.

 Despite the chilly climate for local press and television, many international news organisations use Singapore as a base for regional operations because of its efficient infrastructure, central location and outstanding international airport.
-In addition, the city-state is home to more than 100 reporters for print and broadcast outlets from across Asia, Europe and North America.
-Singapore is also probably the only place in Asia where the BBC World Service is available on FM 24 hours a day.

 The Singapore government and its leaders take a very close interest in what is written or broadcast about the country and how it is run.
 Over the years there have been a series of run-ins between high-profile news organisations and the Singapore government or its leaders over coverage.

 In the 1980s there were flare-ups between Singapore and Time magazine, The Asian Wall Street Journal, the now-defunct Asiaweek and Far Eastern Economic Review.
 More recently financial news-wire Bloomberg and The Economist paid substantial damages to members of the Lee family after being threatened with libel lawsuits.